 - Aircraft grade aluminum

 When price is the biggest concern I get it.
 Dropping a few hundred dollars on a speargun is a big move for the budget-conscious.
 If you’re looking for value for money, you can’t go wrong with the Beuchat Espadon Sport.
 The trigger mechanism is stainless steel, and the speargun can accept up to two 16mm bands for a little extra power.
 It comes with a 6mm shaft, and is ready to go straight out of the box.
 You’ll be out on the reef in no time.

 - 25 mm diameter aluminium barrel for a perfect flotation

-- Entry level version and Sport version
+- Entry level Sport version

 Hope this helps you to choose the best speargun for beginners, but if you have any questions at all drop me a line.
 I’d love to help you find the perfect speargun.

 How we chose the best speargun for beginners